yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 2 - Quick wins -AK.md

 **Result:** "This case we do and we get shown the bad news with our opponent rivering a set, but we were behind on the flop as well.
 And very lucky, a four didn't roll out and then it would've been straight over straight."

-### Hand 3: Perfect Runout
+### Hand 3: Perfect Runout (Holding A♦K♠)

 **Preflop:** "We raise Ace King, we get called from the big blind"

-**Flop (A♣ T♦ 9♠ rainbow):** "Nice Ace Ten Nine rainbow board.
+**Flop (T♦ A♥ 9♠ rainbow):** "Nice Ace Ten Nine rainbow board.
 We're going to start piling in money, but we're well aware that if the board comes a Nine or a Ten or a Jack or a Queen, even an Eight or running flush cards, we're going to have to tread carefully.
 So not all runouts are the same.
 Of course ideally it comes something like Deuce Three.
 So we start with a bet, our opponent calls."

-**Turn (4 rainbow):** "Beautiful rainbow Four.
+**Turn (4♣):** "Beautiful rainbow Four.
 So we make a big bet.
 Way ahead, still our opponent calls."

-**River (K):** "So we have our top two.
+**River (K♣):** "So we have our top two.
 Perfect runout.
 We make a pot size bet and our opponent, unfortunately for him, rivered King Ten."

 "This is the good easy scenario with Ace King, right?
 Beautiful runout, but not always that easy."

-### Hand 4: Blind vs Blind 3-Bet Pot
+### Hand 4: Blind vs Blind 3-Bet Pot (Holding A♥K♥)

 **Preflop:** "Blind versus blind, we three bet Ace King"